deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/getting-started.md

 ## 3. Your dashboard.

-You'll be able to manage your Falcon Platform account from within your BigCommerce admin panel.
+You'll be able to manage your DEITY Platform account from within your BigCommerce admin panel.

 <img
   src="/img/docs/platform/bigcommerce/app-menu.png"